The Power of Technical Marketing, SEO, and Data Scraping over SMM

 How Is It Powerful?

 Once a website such as Twitter and one of its hashtags is scraped and input into a sheet, marketers can see which users they may want to target for a campaign.
+Such solutions of digital marketing may be very useful and effective.
 Essentially, it can be a database for contacts.

 Data scraping can also be a sped-up alternative to market research.
 With this data, you can make better-informed decisions for your marketing campaigns, and cater to your target audience better.